 The complaint seeks declaratory relief, injunctive relief, statutory, liquidated, and punitive damages, as well as reasonable attorney fees and costs.
-On August 30, 2023, we filed a motion to compel arbitration.
-We intend to vigorously defend ourselves in this matter.
+On August 30, 2023, we filed a motion to compel arbitration and on March 21, 2024, the motion was granted and the matter stayed pending individual arbitration.

-In addition, on June 6, 2023, and July 28, 2023, we were informed that several law firms threatened to file individual arbitration demands against us on behalf of approximately 17,000 alleged Udemy learners.
+In addition, several law firms have threatened to file individual arbitration demands against us on behalf of approximately 20,000 purported Udemy learners, and one law firm has initiated 10 individual arbitrations.
 The firms threaten claims similar to those in the class action complaint described above.
+Udemy has tentatively resolved the claims of approximately 6,000 of these purported learners for an immaterial amount.
 We intend to vigorously defend ourselves in these matters.